umbraco/rfcs/cms/0011-block-data-structure.md

 ```

 ### Layout
-The Layout will contain a object with a structure specific to the Property Editor, named by the Property Editor Alias.
+The Layout will contain an object with a structure specific to the Property Editor, named by the Property Editor Alias.
-This is required because some editors will not store a simple one dimensional array such as Nested Content, other more complicated editors like the Grid will store references to the blocks with it's own layout structure.
+This is required because some editors will not store a simple one-dimensional array such as Nested Content, but rather multi-dimensional structures like Grid Layouts.
 By defining each layout with the alias of the Property Editor it means developers can in theory swap the underlying Property Editor without losing data and while keeping the layout preserved by the previous editor.

-The structure of a given layout object is defined by the Property Editor and can thereby vary depending on the needs of the Property Editor.
+The structure of a given layout object is defined by the Property Editor and can therefore vary depending on the Property Editor.

-Common for all is that the object refering content items would implement the `IBlockElement` interface.
+Common for all is that the object refferencing content items would implement the `IBlockElement` interface.
 This interface has two properties:

-* udi — Used to link to the content item.
+* UDI — Used to link to the content item.
-* settings — A Element Type (`IPublishedElement`) containing properties needed for the specific layout.
-The setting could contain the amount of columns for the grid layout.
-A layout might not require any settings and it could be empty.
+* settings — An Element Type (`IPublishedElement`) containing properties needed for a specific layout.
+The setting could contain the number of columns for ie. Grid Layouts.
+Settings are not required and can therefore be empty.
 It would be posible for developers to change or extend the settings.
 Potentially a Property Editor could provide the option to pick a specific ElemenType for settings for each Block.

 ### Data
-A list of Element-type based content items (`IPublishedElement`)
+A list of Element Type based content items (`IPublishedElement`)
   - Element Types are Document Types without any routable settings (e.g. templates, URL).
   - In the short term the element data will be stored as JSON and each element will have it's own UDI assigned.

 ### Strongly typed

-The content items of `data` are strongly typed as `IPublishedElement`.
+* The content items of `data` are strongly typed as `IPublishedElement`.
-The layout can be strongly typed too but will be up to the editor to define.
+* The layout can be strongly typed too but will be up to the Property Editor to define.

 We do have a specific interface for the object representing a Block item, notice this can be extended by the specific Property Editor.
 The `IBlockElement` C# interface would look like this:

 ```cs